naubiomech/TeensyNanoExoCode/Documentation/AddingNew/AddingNewSensors.md

     3. Send via I2C using the Arduino Wire library:
     ```
-        void sendEvent() {													# sendEvent() is called in your main loop whenever you are ready to send the data
+        void sendEvent()                         # sendEvent() is called in your main loop whenever you are ready to send the data
+        {
             Wire.write(Data.data_as_bytes, sizeof(Data.data_as_bytes));
         }
     ```

 - Now to recieve the data that has been sent.
-We'll create an identical union on the device requesting the data (master) to make it more intelligible, however the union need not be identical.
+We'll create an identical union on the device requesting the data (primary) to make it more intelligible, however the union need not be identical.
     1. Define a union on the device receiving the data:
     ```
-        union Data {                	# Data is the name of the union
+        union Data                      # Data is the name of the union
+        {
             float data_as_float;        # Representation of the data as a float
-            byte data_as_bytes[4];      # Represntation of the data as a vector of bytes (must specify the size, floats are 4 bytes)
+            byte data_as_bytes[4];      # Representation of the data as a vector of bytes (must specify the size, floats are 4 bytes)
         };
     ```

-    2. Now request the data from the peripheral (slave) device, which in this case is the one doing the sending.
+    2. Now request the data from the peripheral (secondary) device, which in this case is the one doing the sending.
 Because the data is coming in as individual bytes, we'll need a for loop to iterate through those bytes and append them to the vector of bytes contained in the union we just defined.
     ```
         Wire.requestFrom(PERIPHERAL_ADDRESS, 4);
-        for(int i=0; i<4; i++) {
+        for(int i=0; i<4; i++)
+        {
             Data.data_as_bytes[i] = Wire.read();
         }
     ```